MEDICAL SCHOOL ADMISSIONS FAQS

 AUC enrolls three classes each year: in January, May, and September.
-This rolling admissions process means that students who want to start medical school don’t need to wait for the typical medical school admission cycle of some US and Canadian medical schools—your son or daughter can apply for the term that makes the most sense for his/her life circumstances.
+This rolling admissions medical school application process means that students who want to start medical school don’t need to wait for the typical medical school admission cycle of some US and Canadian medical schools—your son or daughter can apply for the term that makes the most sense for his/her life circumstances.

 Baccalaureate degree: Your son or daughter will need to have a bachelor’s degree from an accredited university.

 MCAT: All AUC applicants will need to take the MCAT entrance exam in order to be admitted to AUC.